icemang/sabnzbd-upgrade/README.md

 # SABnzbd+ automatic upgrade script

 SABnzbd+ is an awesome open-source project, but it lacks an automatic update mechanism.

-One could do use Sparkle on OSX to have it auto-update, but if you run it from the source, you have to cook a script by yourself.
+On Windows or OSX it could be an auto-update executable, but if you run it from the source, you  have to cook a script by yourself.
+That's what I did.

 ## Usage